-Under the SFJ agreement, following regulatory approval by the FDA for the use of systemic pegcetacoplan as a treatment for PNH, the Company is obligated to pay SFJ an initial payment of \$4.0 million and then an additional \$226.0 million in the aggregate in six additional annual payments with the majority of the payments being made from the third anniversary to the sixth anniversary of regulatory approval.
-The Company obtained the FDA approval on May 14, 2021 and paid to SFJ the initial payment of \$4.0 million on June 17, 2021.
-The subsequent annual payments are due and payable in May each year from 2022 to 2027.
-The Company paid the first annual payment of \$11.5 million in May 2022.
+Under the SFJ agreement, following regulatory approval by the FDA in May 2021 for the use of systemic pegcetacoplan as a treatment for PNH, the Company became obligated to pay SFJ an initial payment of \$4.0 million and then an additional \$226.0 million in the aggregate in six additional annual payments with the majority of the payments being made from the third anniversary to the sixth anniversary of regulatory approval.
+The Company paid SFJ the initial payment of \$4.0 million in June 2021, its first annual payment of \$11.5 million in May 2022 and its second annual payment of \$24.5 million in May 2023.
+The subsequent annual payments remaining are due and payable in May of each year from 2024 through 2027.

-Under the SFJ agreement, following regulatory approval by the EMA for the use of systemic pegcetacoplan as a treatment for PNH, the Company is obligated to pay SFJ an initial payment of \$5.0 million and then an additional \$225.0 million in the aggregate in six additional annual payments with the majority of the payments being made from the third anniversary to the sixth anniversary of regulatory approval.
-The Company obtained the EMA approval on December 15, 2021.
-The initial payment of \$5.0 million was paid in January 2022, and subsequent annual payments are due and payable in December each year from 2022 through 2027.
-The Company paid the first annual payment of \$18.0 million in December 2022.
+Following regulatory approval of systemic pegcetacoplan by the European Medicines Agency("EMA") in December 2021, the Company became obligated to pay SFJ an initial payment of \$5.0 million and then an additional \$225.0 million in the aggregate in six additional annual payments with the majority of the payments being made from the third anniversary to the sixth anniversary of regulatory approval.
+The Company paid SFJ the initial payment of \$5.0 million in January 2022 its first annual payment of \$18.0 million in December 2022 and its second annual payment of \$31.0 million in December 2023.
+The subsequent annual payments are due and payable in December of each year from 2024 through 2027.

+The Company has paid SFJ a total of \$94.0 million as of December 31, 2023.